t7mp/t7mp/README.md

 Change the port tomcat is listening for shutdown (default is 8005).
 Use the `tomcatShutdownPort` configuration element.
-Example:

 		<configuration>
 		  <tomcatShutdownPort>54321</tomcatShutdownPort>
 		</configuration>

 Change version of tomcat (default is 7.0.6).
 Use the `tomcatVersion` configuration element.
-Example:

 		<configuration>
 		  <tomcatVersion>6.0.28</tomcatVersion>